 Key Stage 3 - Years 7 - 9

 At Key Stage 3 students enjoy a broad and balanced curriculum, which lays the foundation for GCSE study.
 Students have previously chosen their GCSE options during Year 8 and from 2020 students will now choose their GCSE options in Year 9.

 - Philosophy and Religion

 - Technology and food technology (taught in rotation)

 The KS3 curriculum is organised as follows:

-If you wish to find more detailed information on individual subjects in Years 7 and 8, then please click on the subject tabs on the left.
+If you wish to find more detailed information on individual subjects in Years 7 - 9, then please click on the subject tabs on the left.